oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `address` object:

+    - Rename the `baseAddress` property to `absoluteAddress`.
+    - In the renamed `absoluteAddress` property, set minimum: -1, default: -1.
+    - Add a property `relativeAddress` of type `integer`, optional.
+NO MINIMUM, NO DEFAULT.
     - Rename the `offset` property to `offsetFromParent`.
-    - Remove the `baseAddress` property.
+No other changes.
+It already has NO MINIMUM, NO DEFAULT.
-    - Add a property `effectiveAddress` of type integer, optional, minValue: -1, default: -1
+    - Add a property `length` of type `integer`, optional, NO MINIMUM, NO DEFAULT.
     - In the `kind` property, add two more values:
         - `"header"`
         - `"table"`
+        - `"stack"`
+        - `"stackFrame"`